University of Washington Bothell Advisory Board

-Preston Simmons is the Chief Executive Officer for Providence Health & Services, Western Washington Region – Northwest.
-He is responsible for a complex delivery system that contains the 491 licensed bed Providence Regional Medical Center, Everett, a network of Ambulatory Clinics and other related healthcare services.
+Preston Simmons is the Chief Executive Officer for Providence Health & Services, Northwest Washington Region.
+He is responsible for a complex delivery system that contains the 501 licensed bed Providence Regional Medical Center, Everett, a network of Ambulatory Clinics and other related healthcare services.
 He joined Providence in 2007.

 Prior to his current role, Preston was a Senior Associate Administrator at the University of Washington Medical Center.
 He served at the University of Washington Medical Center since 1998.
 Prior to that, he was Chief Executive Officer of a rural hospital in Page, Arizona as part of the Samaritan Health System and served in senior leadership roles at Stevens Hospital in Edmonds and Ballard Community Hospital in Seattle.

-Preston has a master’s degree in health administration from the University of Washington and is a Clinical Associate Professor in the Department of Health Services, School of Public Health and Community Medicine.
-He is a Fellow with the American College of Healthcare Executives and is active in many professional and community organizations including being on the Boards of the United Way of Snohomish County, The Washington State Hospital Association, The Snohomish County Health Leadership Coalition and a member of the Governors Health Innovation Leadership Network.
+Preston has a master’s degree in health administration from the University of Washington and is a Clinical Professor in the Department of Health Services, School of Public Health and Community Medicine.
+He is a Fellow with the American College of Healthcare Executives and is active in many professional and community organizations including being on the Boards of the Economic Alliance of Snohomish County, The Washington State Hospital Association, The Snohomish County Health Leadership Coalition and a member of the Governors Health Innovation Leadership Network.

 Renee Radcliff Sinclair is the President and Chief Executive Officer of TVW, Washington’s public affairs media network.
-Prior to joining TVW, Renee was the education policy director at Apple, Inc., where she managed relationships with elected officials and community thought leaders around issues related to student achievement and technology.
-Before joining Apple, Renee spent 14 years as a journalist, followed by four successful elections to the Washington State House of Representatives.
-Since retiring from public office, Renee has served in policy leadership roles with the U.S. Chamber of Commerce, the American Electronics Association, and now with Apple.
-Renee has served as a volunteer with a number of local government, humanitarian and workforce efforts over the years and continues to serve her community through a variety of policy-related, community-based activities.
+Prior to joining TVW, Renee was education policy director at Apple, Inc., and executive director of Congressional and Public Affairs for the U.S. Chamber of Commerce.
+Renee spent 14 years as a journalist, followed by four successful elections to the Washington State House of Representatives.
+Since leaving the Legislature, Renee continues to serve her community through a variety of policy-related, community-based activities.